By Walter Ryce

-Since 2013, CSUMB’s annual flu vaccine clinic has been held in the Otter Student Union, organized by Health Promotion and Education in partnership with the Campus Health Center, Monterey County Health Department, and CSUMB Nursing Program.
+Since 2013, CSUMB’s annual flu vaccine clinic has been held in the Student Center, organized by Health Promotion and Education in partnership with the Campus Health Center, Monterey County Health Department, and CSUMB Nursing Program.

 But with shelter-in-place ordinances, the coalition — led by Health and Wellness Services Senior Director Ana Hernandez and Health Promotion and Prevention Manager Gary Rodriguez — had to think of other ways to safely and conveniently deliver flu vaccines.

 Their answer was a free drive-thru flu shot clinic.

 At the start of the new year, on Jan.
 2, CSUMB lent its vast Lot 59 (a fenced-in parking lot) to the Monterey County Health Department to administer drive-thru COVID-19 vaccinations to emergency medical services personnel.

 “The first step was outlining the responsibilities of each type of volunteer,” Hernandez said.
 “Organizers, vaccine distributors, nursing students administering vaccines and serving as assistants, COVID-19 screeners, and vaccine form distributors.”

 Each role required safety guidelines, supported by personal protective equipment including gloves, sanitizers, face coverings, paper gowns and safety vests.

 In August, Student Housing and Residential Life conducted its first-ever resident student drive-thru housing check-in at Lot 59.
 That demonstrated that with the appropriate use of signage, traffic cones and tents, Lot 59 was good staging ground for this type of endeavor.

 A plan was reviewed by the Incident Management Team and presented to the Cabinet for final approval.
 The drive-thru flu shot clinic happened the mornings of Oct.
 21 and 22.